 Explore Dorset’s far 'Wild West', land that was last to be claimed from the forest and is still just as wild.
 Pass avenues of trees that grow in the gardens of the old monastery, now Forde Abbey.
 Cross little valleys and explore ancient woodland to the hamlet of Holditch.
 Discover Holditch Court, with the ivy … Continue reading Forde Abbey and Holditch

 From the shingle and fossil lined beach at Seatown make your way inland to discover the medieval Chideock Castle earthworks, marked with a cross to celebrate the martyrs.
 Follow a route that echos the coast of Great Britain on to Dorset’s most famous Holloway of Hells Lane.
 Hidden almost underground it would have been filled … Continue reading Seatown, Chideock and Golden Cap

 Exploring three Iron Age hilforts that surround the Marshwood Vale.
 Towering above the landscape the views stretch for miles.
-Distance: From a mile to as long as you like.Time: At your own leisure.Total climb: Coney's Castle and Lambert’s Castle associated car parks are almost on a level setting with the hillforts.
-However, Pilsdon Pen does … Continue reading Coney’s Castle, Lambert’s Castle and Pilson Pen.
+In working with The Times Newspaper a route through Fishponds Bottom is available.
+Distance: From a mile to as long as you like.
+Both hillforts are open access areas and so no route is defined.Time: At … Continue reading Coney’s Castle, Lambert’s Castle and Pilsdon Pen.

 A hillfort is a type of earthwork once used as a fortified refuge or defended settlement, located to exploit a rise in elevation for defensive advantage.
 Hillforts developed in the Late Bronze and Early Iron Age, roughly at the start of the first millennium BC, some later used in the post-Roman period.
-The fortification usually … Continue reading Dorset Hill Forts
+The fortification usually … Continue reading Dorset Hillforts